-- /10- Class 3 Response Paper - /10- Writing (Syntax, grammar, references all appropriate) - \\\\/20- Application of Psychosocial Illness concepts - /20- Application of Phase concepts - \\\\/20- Application of Family Assessment/ beliefs concepts

-/20 - Capturing "flavor" of the experience of the illness and incorporating class concepts
+/1 10- Class 3 Response Paper /1 10- Writing (Syntax, grammar, references all appropriate) /2 20- Application of Psychosocial Illness concepts /2 20- Application of Phase concepts /2 20- Application of Family Assessment/ beliefs concepts /2 20 - Capturing "flavor" of the experience of the illness and incorporating class concepts.

-• IPE Attendance + Assignment Assignments due: Week #December 13r XX

-2021, Interprofessional education opportunities are a way to develop comfort in sharing case discussion, problem-solving and education about roles with other students preparing for professional roles.
-For this assignment, you will attend (virtually) case sessions.
-You will be expected to participate fully in the entire event and to add your perceptions, clinical observations, and professional opinions to the mix.
+• IPE Attendance & Assignment: Due on or Before Week # 14.
+Interprofessional education opportunities are a way to develop comfort in sharing case discussions, problem-solving, and education about roles with other students preparing for professional roles.
+For this assignment, you will attend (virtually) case sessions FALL 2023 LINK: (https://rutgers.ca1.qualtrics.com/jfe/form/SV_eyg0irbAUtd1b3U).
+You will be expected to participate fully in the event and add your perceptions, clinical observations, and professional opinions.
 You will be outnumbered, just as you will be in health settings.
-Be professional but also assertive; respectful but also confident of the value of your input.
+Be professional but assertive; respectful but confident of your input's value.
+Attend one of the IPE events offered in the FALL semester.
+Students must include their professor in the email to affirm registration, attendance, and confirmation of IPE experience.